 The immune system is an amazing network of cells, organs and tissues that destroys harmful cells and keeps dangerous particles at bay.
 It’s our frontline defence against infection.

 So, it follows that getting the immune system firing on all cylinders ready to ward off any bugs, is one of the best ways to stay well in 2021.
 You can do this by taking regular exercise, eating plenty of fresh fruit and vegetables and getting out in the fresh air – all of which are well known to boost immunity.
 There are supplements you can take too.
-The benefits of Vitamin D for the immune system are well documented, but CBD oil drops, such as Well lab, is another natural remedy that’s thought to help.
+The benefits of Vitamin D for the immune system are well documented.
 Vitamin B12, Zinc and Vitamin C will all support your body’s natural ability to fight off disease.